6 Classification of Crops | Total Growing Period of Crops

 b.
 Biennial Crops

-~ They complete their biological lifecycle in two consecutive seasons or two years.
+~ They complete their natural lifecycle in two consecutive seasons or two years.

-~ At first year, vegetative growth takes place (mainly growth of stems, leaves, etc.).
+~ In the first year, vegetative growth occurs (mainly the development of stems, leaves, etc.).

-~ At second year, they produce flowers and seeds.
+~ In the second year, they produce flowers and seeds.
 Then the plant dies.

-~ Examples: Carrot, Raddish, Cabbage, Onions, Beet Root, Sugar Beet, etc.
+~ Examples: Carrots, Raddish, Cabbage, Onions, Beet Root, Sugar Beet, etc.

 c.
 Perennial Crops

-~ They complete their biological lifecycle in three or more than three years.
+~ They complete their natural lifecycle in three or more years.

 ~ These crops may be seed-bearing or non-seed bearing.